The holy spirit is the power of God

 rife upon a sublime subject.
 Let us be clear on this matter.
 There are

-no capital letters ‘h’ and ‘s’ in “holy spirit” in the original.
+no special capitals ‘h’ and ‘s’ in“holy spirit”in the original*.
 They were

 only inserted by biased translators believing in “the trinity”, a pagan